10-12-white/10-12-white.github.io/maths/maths/rudin.md

 If f(a) = f(b), then this first part of the theorem has been satisfied If f'(c)  exists, then we knowm, as some stage, it will be equal to 0, because of Rolles Theorem.

+This is useful to use, because we can use it for powerdful rules, see below